This page is for entertainment purposes only!

 How Do I Keep Patina On Copper After Putting In Muriatic Acid?

-Holding a patina on…hmmm…The method used most often is sealing the patina with a product like Everbrite: ProtectaClear .
+Holding a patina on…hmmm…The method used most often is sealing the patina with a product like Everbrite: ProtectaClear.
 Some have also used Renaissance wax or car wax.
 The problem with all of these sealers is that they alter the color and intensity of the patina.
 My next-to-last suggestion is to protect the patinated piece by bezel setting it or recessing it, into your piece of jewelry.
 Now, for my final suggestion (drum roll): learn to love the look of a flaking patina.
 I know, I know – that’s a tough one – but, it is an option!

 Now, for the really, really last suggestion: don’t make the patina too thick.
 I know, with liver of sulfur, you’re okay with a thin coating but, leave it in the solution too long and it flakes off.
 Obviously, test all methods on scrap first!

 I wish I could offer a plethora of interesting and creative solutions but, patinas are demanding little buggers.
-I’m going to be experimenting with clear powder coating over patinas.
-But, my suspicion is that the powder won’t stick to a patina.
-I will find out soon!
-Back to Table of Contents

 What kind of sealant to use with a flaky patina.

-I am working with Jax Green patina for my jewellery, and I have looked at the very helpful section on patinas, but I couldn’t find an answer to my problem.
-I was wondering if you could help me please.
-I have a problem with applying sealant to my patina…I have tried clear sealant (from Nunn Design) another local sealant (which is similar to the former) and renaissance wax…the problem with both the sealants is that when it dries, it peels off the metal (copper) along with the patina.
+I am working with Jax Green patina for my jewelry, and I have looked at the very helpful section on patinas, but I couldn’t find an answer to my problem.
+I was wondering if you could help me, please.
+I have a problem with applying the sealant to my patina…I have tried clear sealant (from Nunn Design) another local sealant (which is similar to the former) and renaissance wax…the problem with both the sealants is that when it dries, it peels off the metal (copper) along with the patina.
 I have tried renaissance wax but it thickens the look so it looks like pastel/crayon, and you can scrape/dig it off/out with your fingernail.

 Make sure that your metal is spotlessly clean and has a good “tooth” before applying the patina.
 I would use 220 or 320 grit sandpaper, where the patina will be applied.
 Test first.
 Always run a test to check that the sanding marks won’t show up too much and how well the patina looks and stays put.